JoshuaJWayne/fm-test/readme.md

 # Development Project Test

-## Intructions
+## Instructions

 - Clone (Download) this project to your desktop, it includes:
-	- an xd design file
 	- a Project Assets directory
+	- A LINK TO THE XD FILE: https://drive.google.com/file/d/18nHEX0M679y3O87Dcw-lWcR5uR59ekYz/view?usp=sharing
 - If you would prefer you can create a fork of this repository and work with that.

-Please use the included XD file as reference to create your test webpage. *You may use a free trail of adobe xd for 7 days*
+Please download and use the XD file as reference to create your test webpage. *You may use a free trail of adobe xd for 7 days*
 I highly recommend you do this, there is a lot of helpful information contained in the xd file such as font size and colors.

 Adobe XD trial: https://www.adobe.com/in/products/xd/pricing/free-trial.html